edoli/scad2gn/PLAN.md

 The converter should preserve procedural structure whenever possible.

 Must use Geometry Nodes representations instead of baking source geometry to mesh.

+Tests are only evidence of correctness.
+They must never define the architecture or justify adding conversion code that only works for the current `test/scad/` samples.

 For example: